 I had always tried my best to sort compost, waste and recyclables, never paying attention to the packaging material.
 I did not take notice and also did not care.
 Our products came as they were and disposed of when done with.
 The garbage was put out every week, sometimes overflowing and it was gone; out of sight and out of mind.

-Back in July, our local paper released an article about our Island Waste Management System and how well our Province, Prince Edward Island, is doing in disposals.
+Back in July of 2018, our local paper released an article about our Island Waste Management System and how well our Province, Prince Edward Island, is doing in disposals.
 Recycling rates were good and composting.
 I think on PEI we are very fortunate that we have such a great system for disposals.
 Right after I read it, I thought, we can do better.
 Our family of 7, 5 kids at the time aged from 1-9, produced a lot of waste.

 When I talk about waste, I am referencing to plastic garbage.
 Compost for biodegradable products like food and box board.
 Recyclables in our Province range from #1-5 as well as paper and returnable beverage containers for refunds.
 Items that are 50% metal or more are also recyclable.